JimDesu/basis-lang/spec.md

 The visibility rules in detail:

 - A top-level declaration `D` in module `M` is visible in module `N` if and only if `N` has an `.import M` declaration (with or without aliasing).
-- Subcommand declarations (`.sub`) are *not* exported — they are confined to their enclosing command's body per §3.12.
+- Subcommand declarations (`.sub`) do not appear at module scope — they are confined to their enclosing command's body per §3.12.
 - Class members declared with `.decl` (signature-only) are visible to instance writers; class members declared with `.cmd` (default implementations) are visible to instance writers and to method dispatch sites.
 - Instance declarations (`.instance T : C`) are visible whenever both `T`'s module and `C`'s module are visible at the current source file (transitive closure of imports).